After adding a client onboarding workflow,

 icon appears on the upper right-hand corner.

-Hover over to access the (edit), (preview), and
+Hover your cursor over to access the (edit), (preview), and

 The Custom Message